alexdong/consilio/README.md

 Flags:

-- `-e`, `--edit [round number]`: Open the specified round of discussions in the default editor.
-You can use this to add more context or clarifications to the discussion document.
-Once you are done editing, save and close the file.
-Consilio will provide you with the next steps.
 - `-r`, `--round [round number]`: Restart the discussion from the specified round number.
 This is useful if you want to revisit a previous round of discussions or if you have saved the discussion document and want to continue from where you left off.

 ### `interview`